Stock of the Day

 Investors should be bearish about investing in BlackRock, Inc. for these reasons:

-• The company has a relatively high price-to-earnings (P/E) ratio of around 23, which could indicate that the stock is overvalued compared to its earnings.
+• BlackRock, Inc. has a relatively high price-to-earnings ratio of 24.86, suggesting that the stock may be overvalued compared to its earnings, which could deter value investors.

 Recent News